My CS1 Backend

 Now let’s get to the fun stuff!
 My CS1 backend consists of the following microservices, both described and using their internal development names.
 Here are the ones that are directly involved in supporting the web frontend:

-1. Site usage tracking (element-tracker), a fine-grained site activity logger
+), a fine-grained site activity logger - Identity management (

-2. Identity management (personable), including both periodic tasks and a web API, because it’s frustratingly difficult even to just figure out who’s in my class at any point in time
+), including both periodic tasks and a web API, because it’s frustratingly difficult even to just figure out who’s in my class at any point in time - Content delivery (

-3. Content delivery (shareable), which allows instructors and staff to update recorded content for our interactive walkthroughs and videos
+), which allows instructors and staff to update recorded content for our interactive walkthroughs and videos - Homework autograding (

-6. Quiz delivery and proctoring (questionable), an appropriate name for a system that I probably shouldn’t have built myself but which works well enough, and makes it much easier to write, deploy, and proctor online quizzes
+), an appropriate name for a system that I probably shouldn’t have built myself but which works well enough, and makes it much easier to write, deploy, and proctor online quizzes - Editor synchronization (

 In addition, there are a few services and data pumps that aren’t accessed directly through the website, but are still crucial to the student experience: